Learn how to manage your connector schemas in your Fivetran dashboard.

 Blocking a schema prevents Fivetran from syncing any table or column within that schema.

 To block a schema, set the toggle next to the schema name to OFF, then click Save changes.

 If you want to un-block this schema in the future, set the toggle back to ON.
 Depending on how long you wait and your connector type, you may need to do a historical re-sync to update that schema’s data in your destination, which increases your MAR.

-To view or change your schema settings, click the gear icon above the schema list.
+To view or change your Schema Change Handling settings, click the gear icon above the schema list.

 A drop-down menu appears.
-Choose one of the following settings:
+Choose from the following Schema Change Handling options:

 If you switch to a different setting, click Save changes to save your new setting.